 Physics Graduate Program

-trains students at the leading edge of physics research and to prepare them to become the next generation of leaders in academia and industry.
+Our graduate program trains students at the leading edge of physics research, preparing them to become the next generation of leaders in academia and industry.
 The first two years of the graduate curriculum are designed to provide students with the solid foundation necessary to perform research in their chosen area of specialization.
 During this period, they study core physics areas such as quantum mechanics, statistical mechanics, electrodynamics or condensed matter theory.
 They then specialize in areas such as astrophysics, biophysics, nanophysics, quark interactions or high energy physics and have to opportunity to perform interdisciplinary work at the boundaries of chemistry, biology, materials science, and engineering.

 Beyond the conventional Ph.D. program, Carnegie Mellon offers a degree in Applied Physics.
 Ph.D. thesis research that may appropriately be characterized as Applied Physics can be carried out either within the Physics Department or in conjunction with other branches of the University, such as the Robotics Institute, the Data Storage Systems Center, the Materials Science and Engineering Department or the Electrical and Computer Engineering Department.

 Service performed as a teaching or research assistant is part of the graduate training.
 Such service, or its equivalent, is required of all candidates for graduate degrees whether or not they receive stipends.